flaxandteal/flaxandteal-website/content/_index.md

 ### data science // cloud services // numerics // software engineering

-Flax & Teal are a Belfast-based consultancy, specialising in software development, data science and consultancy.
-We focus on open data and openly-licensed technologies, serving public and private sector through web-based products and services.
+Flax & Teal are a Belfast-based consultancy focused on software development, infrastructure, data science and training.
+Focusing on open data and openly-licensed technologies, we serve public and private sector through web-based products and services.
 Find out more via the [Services](http://flaxandteal.co.uk/services) page, our social media links above, or from<br/>
 <a href='mailto:info@flaxandteal.co.uk'>info@flaxandteal.co.uk</a></br>

 <br> [Meet the team!](https://flaxandteal.co.uk/team/) </br>